 What did you do after you left Camberwell?

-After graduating I secured a place on the John Lewis Buying Graduate Scheme, and spent three years working in Fashion and Home buying, where I learnt how to develop, market and sell products.
+After graduating I secured a place on the John Lewis Buying Graduate Scheme and spent 3 years working in Fashion and Home buying, where I learnt how to develop, market and sell products.

 I left John Lewis just over a year ago to set up digital fabric printing company Print & Press, London.
 We’re based in South East London, and help students, designers, and small businesses print their own fabric.
 I’ve discovered I love teaching, and have started running art workshops, and use my buying knowledge to coach start-up businesses to begin working with retailers.